metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 ## Is Metabase generating inefficient SQL?

-**Root cause:** We save questions created graphically in Metabase Query Language (MBQL), then translate MBQL into queries for particular back-end databases.
-We create the most efficient queries we can, but for the sake of portability, we don't take advantage of every database's idiosyncracies, so sometimes a GUI question will be slower than the equivalent hand-written SQL.
+**Root cause:** Metabase saves questions created graphically in Metabase Query Language (MBQL), then translate MBQL into queries for particular back-end databases.
+It creates the most efficient queries it can, but for the sake of portability, it doesn't take advantage of every database's idiosyncracies, so sometimes a GUI question will be slower than the equivalent hand-written SQL.

 **Steps to take:**